NoufAlwakiyel/ba8alah-/README.md

-Ba8alah is a 2D video game developed using Unity.
-The game follows a boy named Mised, who was on a road trip and got thirsty.
+"Ba8alah Wadreen" is a 2D video game developed using Unity.
+The game follows a boy named "Ms3d", who was on a road trip and got thirsty.
 He stopped at a small market to get water, but if he fails to get his water within 30 seconds, he will be stuck there forever until he finally succeeds.
 [https://itch.io/jam/gamebox2024](https://noufalwakeel.itch.io/ba8alah-wadreen)
 # Features: